Paintings from my sketchbook:

 I use local water to make the drawings.

-It feels like taking the drops of water for a walk, and they leave their tracks on my paper as drawings, telling stories about the places where I travel.
 I started running with the flow of the water and allow the surprises that are integral in the technique to dictate what the image will be, instead of trying to control the process.

 Exactly what I was learning in meditation.